DipityBV/frontender.docs/documentation/blueprints.md

     "fe-id": null,
     "template": "containers/[contenttype]/[containername]/[containername].html.twig",
     "name": {
-        "en-GB": "[Name for Frontender in English]",
+        "en-GB": "Name for Frontender in English",
-        "fr-FR": "[Name for Frontender in French]"
+        "fr-FR": "Name for Frontender in French"
     },
     "description": {
-        "en-GB": "[Description for Frontender in English]",
+        "en-GB": "Description for Frontender in English",
-        "fr-FR": "[Description for Frontender in French]"
+        "fr-FR": "Description for Frontender in French"
     },
     "template_config": {
         "config": {
             "label": {
-                "en-GB": "[Tab label for Frontender in English]", "fr-FR": "[Tab label for Frontender in French]" },
+                "en-GB": "Tab label for Frontender in English", "fr-FR": "Tab label for Frontender in French" },
             "controls": {
                 "your_variable_name": {
-                    "hidden": "0",
-                    "access": "all",
                     "label": {
-                        "en-GB": "[Field label for Frontender in English]", "fr-FR": "[Field label for Frontender in French]" },
+                        "en-GB": "Field label for Frontender in English", "fr-FR": "Field label for Frontender in French" },
-                    "type": "text|list",
+                    "control": "core/text",
                     "value": ""
                 }
             }
+        }
     },
     "containers": []
-    }
 }

 ```